DonateThank you for your interest in donating to the

 programs.
 We are also in a public-private partnership with the

-Franklin and Eleanor Roosevelt Institute, a nonprofit corporation.
+Roosevelt Institute, a nonprofit corporation.

 Private contributions in any amount are very welcome and very much needed.
 Private donations support education programs, exhibitions, public programs, the acquisition of archival and museum collections, and grants-in-aid for researchers.